Averaged Method of Multipliers for Bi-Level Optimization without Lower-Level Strong Convexity: Introduction

 \item We use KKT stationarity as the trackable measure of solution quality returned by sl-BAMM.
 Further, a comprehensive convergence rate analysis for sl-BAMM characterized in terms of KKT stationarity is conducted.
 Compared to exiting works which are either lack of convergence towards stationarity or convergence rate, our result is evidently stronger and general enough to cover BLO with multiple LL minimizers.

-\item Finally, we first conduct the theoretical analysis in the absence of the strong boundedness assumption of gradients of UL objective w.r.t.
+\item Finally, we are the first to conduct theoretical analysis for general BLO in the absence of the strong boundedness assumption of gradients of UL objective w.r.t.
 LL variable, which was prevailing among existing literature.
 Hence, our result captures a wider range of applications in deep learning, especially where UL objective is quadratic w.r.t.
-LL variable. \end{itemize}
+LL variable.